 Sexual Health Supplies

-The Welfare Officers, Alice and Dom, collect packages of sexual health supplies from CUSU on (roughly) a weekly basis.
+The Welfare Officers, Charlotte and Ben, collect packages of sexual health supplies from CUSU on (roughly) a weekly basis.
 The following items are provided:

 Please be considerate of others when taking supplies.
 For example, if you don’t have a latex allergy, please avoid using Latex-free condoms if you can, so that there are some free for people with allergies.